JoannaMoodie/moodie-brainmaps-cognition/README.md

 The correlations themselves are simply Pearson's _r_ between the relevant pair of maps.

 ## /data
+- /mask.csv is the cortical mask used in vertex-wise analyses
 - /vertexwise_morphometry_g.csv is a matrix containing the _g_-morphometry profiles
 - /vertexwise_morphometry_age.csv is a matrix containing the age-morphometry profiles
 - /vertexwise_morphometry_sex.csv is a matrix containing the sex-morphometry profiles
+- /SmoothingTolerances_UKB.ppt shows g-morphometry associations in UKB at 9 vertex-wise smoothing tolerances.